 Any unreasonable failure, refusal, or transmission of incorrect information in relation to the QUARTZ Event Program may result in the participant being disqualified from the competition before the competition or being disqualified after the competition.

-Requests for cancellation, postponement and refunds must be made by e-mail only to email@example.com
+Requests for cancellation, postponement and refunds must be made by e-mail with acknowledgement of receipt only at email@example.com

 In the case of a request for a refund, only the date of receipt of the request will be taken into account for the calculation of the cancellation fee and consequently for the amount that can be refunded.